DannyM1chael/Realtime-chat-app/README.md

 # Realtime-chat-app
-ReactJS - front-end
-NodeJS, Socket.IO - back-end
+ReactJS for front-end and NodeJS, Socket.io for back-end